 Progressive retinal atrophy

-This is a genetic disease that causes the degeneration of the retina.
+This is a hereditary disorder that causes the degeneration of the retina.
 Vision loss is progressive that would eventually lead to blindness in a span of 1-2 years.
 Early signs that a dog may be having this problem include night blindness, dilated than usual pupils, and clumsiness.
 There is no known treatment for this condition and that’s why it’s imperative that you have your pet from reputable breeders to ensure that dogs with this kind of condition are not used for breeding.

 When your dog’s thyroid glands do not make enough metabolic hormones called thyroxine, it would cause a wide range of health problems like infertility, hair loss, obesity, lethargy, slowed heart rate, and irregular heat cycles.
 Fortunately, hypothyroidism doesn’t have to affect your dog’s quality of life as treatment is fairly inexpensive and effective.